Thomas McKay (fur trader)

 Thomas McKay (c.
 1796-1849) was an Anglo-Métis Canadian fur trader who worked mainly in the Pacific Northwest for the Pacific Fur Company (PFC), the North West Company (NWC), and the Hudson's Bay Company (HBC).
 He was a fur brigade leader and explorer of the Columbia District and later became a U.S. citizen and an early settler of Oregon.

 Family

-Thomas was born in about 1796 at Sault Ste.
-Marie, Upper Canada (possibly 1797 or 1798).
+Thomas was born in 1797 at Sault Ste.
+Marie, Upper Canada.

 His father was the fur trader Alexander MacKay.
 His mother, from a marriage 'à la façon du pays' (in the style of the country), was a Métis woman named Marguerite Wadin, the daughter of a Cree woman and Swiss fur-trader Jean Etienne Wadin.

 Wives and children

 Thomas McKay had at least three wives during his life.
 His first wife was Timmee T'Ikul Tchinouk, a Chinook woman, daughter of Chief Concomly and were married sometime before 1824 in the Oregon Territory.
 Their children were Joseph McKay, Margaret McKay, William Cameron McKay, John C. McKay, and Alexander McKay II.

 McKay's second wife was She-Who-Rides-Like The Wind Umatilla, a Umatilla; they were married around 1834 in the Oregon Territory.
 Their child, Donald McKay, was born in 1836.

 At Fort Vancouver, on December 31, 1838, he married his third wife, Isabelle Montour, daughter of Nicholas Montour, Jr. and Susanne Humpherville.
 Their children were Maria McKay and Thomas McKay II.

 Altogether, McKay had six sons and two daughters.